St Just Mining District Visitor Highlights

 • Experiencing the solitude of Ding Dong, a remote Cornish engine house sitting high up on the treeless moors that is surrounded by the remains of mine workers’ cottages and fields.
 The views towards Mounts Bay from here are truly breathtaking

-• Walking around the beautiful Cape Cornwall – Britain’s only cape – where an ornate solitary mine stack stands sentinel on the coast
+• Walking around the beautiful Cape Cornwall – one of only two 'capes' in Britain – where an ornate solitary mine stack stands sentinel on the coast

 • Exploring the town of St Just, with its characteristic rows of granite mine workers’ cottages, public squares, shops, cafés, art galleries, and historic outdoor performance space—the Plen an Gwary or ‘playing place’